Common Autism Myths: 14 Misconceptions About Autism Debunked

 While those with special interests often develop exceptional knowledge in a particular area, sometimes to the exclusion of other topics, it differs from savant skills that reflect extraordinary cognitive abilities.

-Myth: Autistic Individuals Are Antisocial.
+Myth: Autistic Individuals Are All Antisocial.

 People assume that autistic individuals should navigate the world like allistic people do.